-Unlike some towns, Wareham isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wareham are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wareham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wareham is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wareham who work in sales jobs (14.61%), office and administrative support (12.11%), and food service (10.30%).
+There are especially a lot of people living in Wareham who work in office and administrative support (13.94%), sales jobs (10.49%), and management occupations (9.06%).

 Wareham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Wareham is a somewhat ethnically-diverse town.
 The people who call Wareham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wareham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wareham include Italian, English, Portuguese, and Cape Verdean.
+Important ancestries of people in Wareham include Irish, English, Italian, Portuguese, and French.

 The most common language spoken in Wareham is English.
-Other important languages spoken here include Portuguese and Arabic.
+Other important languages spoken here include Portuguese and French.